ros-hybrid-behaviour-planner/so_data/README.md

 ===============

 The package so_data provides components which are required to implement self-organization.
-It provides functionality to send data to the `soData` topic as well as to aggregate, store and use it for calculations.
+It provides functionality to send data to the `so_data` topic as well as to aggregate, store and use it for calculations.
 Therewith, it provides the basic mechanisms and the gradient patterns specified by in "Description and composition of bio-inspired design patterns: a complete overview" by Fernandez-Marquez et al. (2013).
 Unit tests were done for the core components to ensure correctness of mathematical computations.
 All methods work for up to three dimensions; the code can be adapted for use in more dimensions with minor enhancements.